List of Chinese spy cases in the United States: Linwei Ding

 On March 6, 2024, a federal grand jury indicted Linwei Ding, aka Leon Ding, charging him with four counts of theft of trade secrets in connection with an alleged plan to steal from Google LLC (Google) proprietary information related to artificial intelligence (AI) technology.
 Ding, 38, a national of the People's Republic of China and resident of Newark, California, transferred sensitive Google trade secrets and other confidential information from Google's network to his personal account while secretly affiliating himself with PRC-based companies in the AI industry.
 In February 2025, a federal grand jury issued a superseding indictment against Ding, charging him with seven counts of economic espionage and seven counts of trade secret theft, replacing the previous four-count indictment.

 John Harold Rogers

 In January 2025, John Harold Rogers was indicted and arrested for alleged conspiracy to steal Federal Reserve trade secrets for the Chinese government.
 Rogers worked as a former senior advisor to the Federal Reserve Board of Governors's division of international finance from 2010 until 2021.
 He allegedly shared confidential information with Chinese co-conspirators and was charged with conspiracy to commit economic espionage and with making false statements.

+On February 3, 2026, a federal jury acquitted Rogers of espionage charges.